 Given the relatively high level of resource utilization in the first half of 2007, the Federal Open Market Committee (FOMC) maintained the slightly restrictive stance it had established in late 2006, holding the target federal funds rate at 5-1/4 percent through August.
-In light of the developing financial turmoil, the FOMC began lowering the target federal funds rate in early September, bringing the rate to 4-1/4 accommodative; and, because monetary policy operates with a lag, the effects of recent rate cuts should promote growth as the year continues.
-Fiscal policy will also act as a stimulus.
-In addition, while not as robust as in the late 1990's and early this decade, the underlying trend in productivity remains solid, providing a sound base for production and income generation over the long term.
-Accordingly, growth is expected to improve later in 2008 and return to near potential in 2009.
+In light of the developing financial turmoil, the FOMC began lowering the target federal funds rate in early September, bringing the rate to 4-1/4 percent by the end of 2007.
+As 2008 began, the financial turmoil intensified and the pace of economic growth slowed.
+With inflation expectations remaining contained, the FOMC then further lowered the target to 2.25 percent by mid-March.